wotakumoe/wotaku/Websites.md

     - Re-encodes shows for smaller size with lower overall bitrate.
     - Softsubs may create issues in different scenarios, but can be beneficial for multi-language support
 - [**KickAssAnime**](https://kickassanime.am/) [!badge variant="ghost" text="Proxies"](https://kickassanimes.info/)
-    - Scrapes Crunchyroll(duckstream) and Bilibili(birdstream)
+    - Scrapes **Crunchyroll**(duckstream) and **Bilibili**(birdstream)
     - KAA encode(videstreaming) is ok-ish with lower overall bitrate.
 Use the previous two if available.
+Duck has the highest overall bitrate
-    - Uses softsub, so may create issues in different scenarios like Aniewatch.
+    - Uses softsub, so may create issues in different scenarios like Aniewatch
     - Still a beta site and has missing titles.
-But, you can request them in their support server.
+But, you can request them in their support server
 - [**Animepahe**](https://animepahe.com/)
     - Uploads mini encoded files, useful if you want smaller files or have low bandwidth
     - Uploads **Blu-ray** and **DVD** versions if available